 Another mistake is resting your tree over a heat vent before you put it in the stand.
 “Trees can get burn marks this way,” says Richard.
 Place your tree in an area away from heating vents, fireplaces and candles.

 To prevent fires, inspect your lights to make sure there are no frayed wires, weird kinks or cracked sockets.
-Decorations should be nonflammable or flame-retardant.
+Decorations should be non-flammable or flame-retardant.

-Your tree will last about five weeks.
+A healthy tree will last about five weeks.
 One sure sign your tree is spent is when it starts dropping more needles than normal.
 By following these tips, you will be able to safely enjoy a beautiful and healthy Christmas tree during the holiday season.